Manifest

 appropriate character based on the above option — hyphen in case

-is different in the sense that the query id
+option exact is different in the sense that the query id will be

 used as it is as the name tag.